Vision-Paudel/Website/README.md

 https://www.visionpaudel.ca/contact.html

 Contains working PHP code for contact form.
-You just need to set it up for your won email.
+You just need to set it up for your own email.